thi-ng/umbrella/packages/transducers/README.md

 ## About

-This library provides altogether ~90 transducers, reducers and sequence generators (iterators) for composing data transformation pipelines.
+This library provides altogether 90+ transducers, reducers and sequence generators (iterators) for composing data transformation pipelines.

-The overall concept and many of the core functions offered here are directly inspired by the original Clojure implementation by Rich Hickey, though the implementation does differ (also in contrast to some other JS based implementations) and dozens of less common, but generally highly useful operators have been added, with at least a couple dozen more to come.
+The overall concept and many of the core functions offered here are directly inspired by the original Clojure implementation by Rich Hickey, though the implementation does differ (also in contrast to some other JS based implementations) and dozens of less common, but generally highly useful operators have been added.
+See full list below.

-Please see the
+The
 [@thi.ng/rstream](https://github.com/thi-ng/umbrella/tree/master/packages/rstream)
 & [@thi.ng/csp](https://github.com/thi-ng/umbrella/tree/master/packages/csp)
-partner modules for related functionality, supplementing features of this library and depending on it.
+partner modules provide related functionality, supplementing features of this library and depending on it.

 Since 0.8.0 this project largely supersedes the